launchscout/cars-talk/cars.md

 - Send information out using events
 - Custom events are your friend!
 - Libraries like [Lit](https://lit.dev) can help
+  - but you can choose whatever you like!

 ---

-# Common scenarios
-- Using existing elements
-- Rolling our own
+# Integrating Custom Elements with LiveView
+- Include the JS
+  - esbuild makes this pretty easy
+- Add the element to the page
-- Wrapping a library
+- Profit?

 ---

-## LiveView and Custom Elements: The ~~Bad Parts~~ Challenges
-- Writing custom hooks is tedious
+# Challenges we might encouner
-- Passing complex data
+- Passing in complex data
+  - Serialize as JSON
 - LiveView doesn't know about Custom Events

----

-# We shall overcome..
-- We can serialize JSON
   - `phoenix-custom-event-hook` has your back
-- Don't write your own hook :)
+- If all else fails, we write a hook

 ---